Amid Alibaba fever, reasons for caution in IPO market

-NEW YORK (Reuters) - The highly anticipated debut of Alibaba Group Holding Ltd, the Chinese e-commerce group, will come amid the busiest year for initial public offerings since the technology bubble burst in 2000.
+NEW YORK (Reuters) - The highly anticipated debut of Alibaba Group Holding Ltd IPO-BABA.N, the Chinese e-commerce group, will come amid the busiest year for initial public offerings since the technology bubble burst in 2000.

 Returns from IPOs so far this year have been mixed.
 Some analysts say large swaths of the market, especially biotechnology stocks, are frothy.